Azure/acs-engine/docs/clusterdefinition.md

 |"--route-reconciliation-period"|"10s"|

-Below is a list of kubelet options that are *not* currently user-configurable, either because a higher order configuration vector is available that enforces kubelet configuration, or because a static configuration is required to build a functional cluster:
+Below is a list of controller-manager options that are *not* currently user-configurable, either because a higher order configuration vector is available that enforces controller-manager configuration, or because a static configuration is required to build a functional cluster:

 |controller-manager option|default value|
 |---|---|